Shalash

-Shalash (Šalaš) was a Syrian goddess best known as the wife of Dagan, the head of the pantheon of the middle Euphrates area.
+Shalash (also romanized Šalaš) was a Syrian goddess best known as the wife of Dagan, the head of the pantheon of the middle Euphrates area.
 She was already worshiped in Ebla and Tuttul in the third millennium BCE, and later her cult is attested in Mari as well.
 She was also introduced to the Mesopotamian and Hurrian pantheons.

 Both in ancient Mesopotamian texts and in modern scholarships a long-standing issue is the differentiation between Shalash and the similarly named Shala, wife of the weather god Ishkur/Adad in Mesopotamia.

 Name

 The etymology of the name Shalash is unknown.
 Based on the attestations in the Ebla texts, theories of Hurrian origin can be rejected.
 However, as noted by Alfonso Archi, there is no plausible Semitic etymology either, similar as in the case of other Syrian deities like Kubaba or Aštabi.
 Lluis Feliu proposes that it might have originated in an unknown substrate language.

 The spellings dsa-a-ša, dsa-a-sa and dša-la-ša are attested in documents from Ebla.

 In Old Babylonian Mari the name was commonly written logographically as dNIN.HUR.SAG.GA.
 It is also possible that texts from the same city mentioning Ninlil and Ninkugi refer to Shalash.

 In Yazılıkaya, the name is written in hieroglyphs as (DEUS)sa-lu-sa.
 The spelling Shalush is also known from Hurrian texts.

 In Emar the name of Dagan's wife was written as dNIN.KUR, which is presumed to be an extension of the customary logographic writing of his own name, dKUR.
 It has been proposed that this deity can be identified with Shalash, and that the western scribes treated dNIN.KUR as a synonym of dNIN.HUR.SAG.GA based on similar meanings of the names.
 A goddess named Ninkur is also known from Mesopotamian god lists, though there she is instead one of the ancestors of Enlil.